 Children and youth (ages 3-21) receive special education and related services under IDEA Part B. Infants and toddlers up to 2-years-old with disabilities and their families receive early intervention services under IDEA Part C. The IDEA also authorizes formula grants to states and discretionary grants to various entities.
 While Congress initially committed to funding 40 percent of the costs of implementing IDEA, the federal government currently funds just 14.7 percent.

-Oklahoma received roughly $157 million in federal IDEA funds for FFY 2019.
+Oklahoma received some $157 million in federal IDEA funds for FFY 2019.